₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 Month 6: Emergency fund at ₹30,000. ₹84,000 in ELSS. ₹48,000 in Nifty 50. ₹24,000 in mid-cap. ₹25,200 in NPS.
 Term and health insurance active.

-Track your actual net worth monthly using the budget calculator.
 The first year is when the habit forms.
-The numbers matter less than the system.
+The numbers matter less than getting the system running and leaving it alone.

 What 5 years looks like

-Assuming no salary growth (conservative), 12% CAGR on equity:
+Assuming no salary growth (conservative) and 12% CAGR on equity:

 - Nifty 50 SIP: ~₹6.5L